-In Fall 2010, CMHA-NL introduced a new anti-stigma educational initiative called Think Twice for high school students and the general youth population in Newfoundland and Labrador.
+Launched in 2010, Think Twice is an anti-stigma educational initiative for junior and senior high school students and the general youth population in Newfoundland and Labrador.
 Delivered primarily in school settings, the one-period presentation challenges young people on their attitudes and beliefs about mental health and mental illness.
 It also informs students about the various mental illnesses and how they can either get help for themselves or help their friends to get help.